apache/maven-site/content/markdown/project-roles.md

 can throw away failed experiments with less visibility (though it could be argued that the visibility of such failed experiments can be valuable documentation for others).
-As soon as changes in that fork are identified which should be brought back to the project those changes should be introduced into at least a branch hosted on the Apache Maven source control in order to facilitate the easier review by the community.

-The PMC should encourage by example the early committing of changes from a fork back to Apache Maven source control.
+As soon as changes in that fork are identified (by the people maintaining the fork) which should be brought back to the project those changes should be introduced into at least a branch hosted on the Apache Maven source control in order to facilitate the easier review by the community.
+The PMC should encourage by example the early committing of such changes from a fork (that they are involved in maintaining)  back to Apache Maven source control.

 Similarly, if a fork is being hosted elsewhere in order to get contributions from other talented individuals, the PMC members should endevour to bring